The Big Stack after everything around it had been leveled.

 Anaconda, Montana

-Standing tall since 1919, the Big Stack is visible long before you arrive in Anaconda.
-At 585 feet high it was the country's tallest smokestack; the Washington Monument could fit inside it.
-For decades it benevolently belched lead and arsenic over the town, but smelting operations ceased in 1980 and in 1983 the stack was condemned for demolition.
-Proud Anacondans banded together and saved the stack.
-It's now a Montana State Park -- but it's a park you can't visit, since the dirt surrounding the Big Stack is still so toxic that you're kept over a mile away.
+For decades the Big Stack belched lead and arsenic over the town, but smelting operations ceased in 1980, and in 1983 the stack was condemned for demolition.
+Proud Anacondans banded together and saved the Stack.
+It's now a Montana State Park -- but it's a park you can't visit, because the dirt surrounding the Big Stack is still so toxic that you're kept over a mile away.